The Fifth Step

 “I just walked her here twenty minutes ago, Dr. Berezwick.”

 He had a look on his face as he shook his head that hurt Cara’s heart.
 It said she was out drinking and he was helpless to stop it.
-“She went through the front gate.
+“She went through that gate.
 It’s a big house.
 Maybe you missed her.”

 “No. I was waiting inside for her.
+She never came in.
 The servants say no one came in through the back.
 Plus, she won’t answer her phone.
 She’s out drinking.”